mobile-nixos/mobile-nixos/README.md

 Goals
 -----

-The goal is to get a nix-built operating system, preferably NixOS running on mobile devices, e.g. Android phones.
+The goal is to get a NixOS system running on mobile devices, e.g. Android phones.

 This is intended as building blocks, allowing the end-users to configure their systems as desired.